-15. For the dad who's a minimalist, inside and out: Blu Dot Smokey Fire Pit, $499
+24. For the dad who's a minimalist inside and out: Blu Dot Smokey Fire Pit, $550

-Just because he wants to light some stuff on fire in the great outdoors, doesn't mean he's abandoned his ultra-minimalist sense of style.
+Just because he wants to light some stuff on fire in the great outdoors doesn't mean he has abandoned his ultra-minimalist sense of style.
 This black void of a fire pit looks like something you'd see at the MoMA.

 DIY projects!
 Hot sauce!
 It's fun for the whole family, really.

-17. For the dad who has jumped on the dutch-oven bread baking train: Timo Sarpaneva Cast-Iron Casserole, $227
+26. For the dad who has jumped on the Dutch oven bread-baking train: Timo Sarpaneva Cast Iron Pot, $269

 Is gin really gin if it doesn't have alcohol?
 If a tree falls in the forest, does it make a sound?
 Feel free to ponder these questions and more with Dad as you enjoy a tipple of this surprisingly satisfying juniper beverage.

-19. For the dad whose listening habits are as old-school as his style: MUZEN Wireless Desk Radio, $135
+29. For the dad whose listening habits are as old school as his style: Muzen OTR Metal Portable Bluetooth Speaker, $129

-20. For the dad who's new to this whole parenthood thing: Norma Dorothy First Father's Day Candle, $20.60
+30. For the dad who's new to this whole parenthood thing: Normadorothy First Father's Day Candle, $20.83

 If this is his first big Father's Day celebration, treat him to something he can cherish and love for years to come (even if it just serves as a reminder of the good during the terrible twos).